American Federal Mortgage Corporation overview

 The lender claims to have been offering some of the lowest rates in the industry for more than 30 years thanks to its emphasis on technology, which has allowed it to keep costs down and pass along the savings to borrowers.

 American Federal Mortgage has a Trustpilot score of 4.5 out of five stars, with 94 percent of customers giving the lender an “excellent” rating.
-The lender, however, is not accredited by the Better Business Bureau.

 American Federal Mortgage is all about speed and convenience, and has incorporated technology throughout the preapproval, application and closing process.
 Its application process reduces the effort involved in gathering documentation by allowing you to link your bank statements to help verify income in a secure online portal, and you can track your loan’s progress from anywhere using your computer or phone.